Hostile Work Environment | NY Sexual Harassment

 - These actions must be severe or pervasive enough that they interfered with the individual’s ability to work.

-Anti-discrimination laws protect individuals from discrimination on the basis of sex, race, color, national origin, religion, sexual orientation, age, and disability.
+Anti-discrimination laws protect individuals from discrimination on the basis of sex discrimination, race discrimination, color discrimination, national origin discrimination, religion discrimination, sexual orientation discrimination, pregnancy discrimination, age discrimination, and disability discrimination.
 If you are a member of a protected group, and have faced unwelcome harassment at the workplace because of it, you may have been a victim of a hostile work environment.
-Several examples of acts against protected groups that can create a hostile work environment are:
+Several examples of acts against protected groups that can create a hostile work environment in New York or New Jersey are:

 - Racially derogatory comments or epithets